-A 67-year-old man has tragically lost his life following a coastal emergency in Withernsea, while a large-scale search and rescue operation remains underway for two other individuals reported missing in the water.
+A 67-year-old man and another person have tragically lost their lives following a coastal emergency in Withernsea, while a large-scale search and rescue operation was called off on Saturday.

 Humberside Police confirmed that, during the initial stages of the search, emergency responders recovered an unconscious man from the water.
-Despite the intensive efforts of medical teams at the scene, the 67-year-old man died a short time later.
+Despite the intensive efforts of medical teams at the scene, the 67-year-old man died a short time later, they later confirmed another body had been found.
 A spokesperson for Humberside Police stated that "the circumstances around his death are not thought to be suspicious".

-As night fell on Friday, the search for the remaining two missing people continued with high intensity.
-HM Coastguard has coordinated a multi-agency response that includes:
+As night fell on Friday, the search for the remaining missing person continued with high intensity.
+HM Coastguard had coordinated a multi-agency response that includes:

 - An HM Coastguard search and rescue helicopter and a fixed-wing aircraft.